tari-project/tari/RFC/src/RFC-0201_TariScript.md

 in the same block it was created.

-In this proposal, the script hashes are committed in the kernels as well as the UTXOs and the scripts themselves are provided in a separate part of the block.
+In this proposal, the script hashes are committed in the kernels as well as the UTXOs and the scripts themselves are provided in the script section of the body.
 Therefore, even if the UTXO related to the script has been cut through, the consensus rules would _still_ require the script to be validated.

 Recall that by the time the block is assembled, the link between output and script has been severed.
-Nodes only have a
-list of scripts and their hashes and must validate that they all produce a zero result.
-(TODO - currently, the script input is malleable.
-How to fix this?)
+Nodes only have a list of scripts and their hashes and must validate that they all produce a zero result.

-By extension, UTXOs can still be pruned because the \\( \L_i\sigma_i \\) values change sign when used as inputs and will cancel out in the overall balance in the same way that the pruned out excesses are.
+By extension, UTXOs can still be pruned because the \\( L_a\sigma_a \\) values change sign when used as inputs and will cancel out in the overall balance in the same way that the pruned out excesses are.

 ### Script lock key generation

-At face value, it looks like the burden for wallets has doubled, since each UTXO owner has to remember two private keys,
-the spend key, \(( k_i \\) and the script key \\( k_{i'} \\).
+At face value, it looks like the burden for wallets has doubled, since each UTXO owner has to remember two private keys, the spend key, \\( k_a \\) and the script key \\( k_{a'} \\).
 In practice, the script lock key can be deterministically derived from the spend key.
 For example, the script key can be equal to the hash of the spend key.

 ## Disadvantages

-Size implications
+The most obvious drawback to TariScript is the effect is will have on blockchain size.
+The kernels are never pruned, and introduce an additional 32 bytes per input and output to the permanent blockchain size.

+Assuming a moderately busy network processing 1,000 transactions per day, with an average of 1 input and 2 outputs per transaction, this would produce growth of around 400 MB per year.
+The addition of TariScript, using these same assumptions, adds another 67 MB to the chain, or an increase of about 17%.

+The scripts and the input data will further bloat the chain until they are pruned, but do not add to the size of the blockchain in the long term.

+There is the possibility of reducing the chain size increase.
+If the input script hashes in the kernel _references_ the kernel that created the output with an index to the relevant script hash, rather than duplicating the \\( L_a, \sigma_a \\) pair, we could almost halve the kernel size increase, and achieve an annual chain size increase of about 9% using the same assumptions as before.

+However, this approach adds a significant degree of linkage to the chain data and so it is debatable whether the space savings are worthwhile.

+The other key drawback of TariScript is the additional information that is handed to entities wishing to perform chain analysis.
+Even though the script hashes are decoupled from the outputs themselves, one may be able to draw inferences from the distribution of the script hashes committed into the chain.
+These privacy concerns are relatively minor, but they certainly add a level of heterogeneity to the blockchain data, which can only serve to aid chainalysis efforts.

 ## Tari Script semantics